Anil Suri

 Anil Suri is a cancer researcher working in the field of Translational Cancer research at the National Institute of Immunology in New Delhi, India.
-He is a fellow of the Indian National Academy of Medical Sciences, a fellow of National Academy of Sciences, India, editorial board member of Cancer Research, vice president of the Indian Society for the Study of Reproduction and Fertility (ISSRF) and was an Executive Member of Indian Association of Cancer Research.
+He is a fellow of the Indian National Academy of Medical Sciences, editorial board member of Cancer Research, vice president of the Indian Society for the Study of Reproduction and Fertility (ISSRF), and was an Executive Member of Indian Association of Cancer Research.

-Suri has been a visiting professor at Mount Sinai Medical Center, Memorial Sloan-Kettering Cancer Center, Weill Cornell Medical College, National Cancer Institute, Lombardi Comprehensive Cancer Centre at the Georgetown University Medical Center and Queen's University Belfast.
+Suri has been a visiting professor at Mount Sinai Medical Center, Memorial Sloan-Kettering Cancer Center, Weill Cornell Medical College, National Cancer Institute, Lombardi Comprehensive Cancer Centre at the Georgetown University Medical Center, and Queen's University, Belfast.

 Cancer research

 Suri discovered SPAG9, a novel cancer antigen that is expressed in the reproductive tract, breasts, and various other malignancies.
 Human clinical trials employing recombinant SPAG9 have been initiated in cervical cancer patients using dendritic cell-based vaccine at Adyar Cancer Institute (WIA), Chennai (“Cancer immunotherapy dendritic cell vaccine based immunotherapy in cervical cancer-A phase II, double blind, randomized, three arm study to evaluate the efficacy of dendritic cell vaccine in stage IIIB cervical cancer” (n=54 patients)” Protocol No. CI/MOL ONC/DC VACCINE Version 5.0).

-He has one patents in India, the United States, Europe, Australia and Singapore, mostly related to siRNA and methods to diagnose cancer using antibodies and antigens.
+He holds patents in India, the United States of America, Europe, Australia and Singapore, primarily related to siRNA and methods used to diagnose cancer using antibodies and antigens.

 He is involved in a cancer research program that aims to identify leads for early detection and diagnosis, treatments and cure.
-This involves biomarker discovery for early detection and diagnosis and cancer immunotherapy.
-The cancer biomarker candidates discovered by Dr. Suri in various cancers (including breast, ovarian, cervical, renal cell carcinoma, thyroid, bladder, colon and leukemia) have been published in prestigious international cancer journals.
+This involves biomarker discovery for early detection, diagnosis, and cancer immunotherapy.
+The cancer biomarker candidates identified by Dr. Suri across various cancers (such as breast, ovarian, cervical, renal cell carcinoma, thyroid, bladder, colon, and leukemia) have been published in renowned international cancer journals.

 Awards

-Suri has received three awards from the ISSRF, the Post Graduate Institute of Medical Education and Research, two awards from the Indian Department of Biotechnology, the National Academy of Medical Sciences, and National Academy of Sciences.
+Suri has received three awards from the ISSRF, the Post Graduate Institute of Medical Education and Research, two awards from the Indian Department of Biotechnology, one from the National Academy of Medical Sciences, and one from the National Academy of Sciences.